AY2526S1-CS2103-F13-4/tp/docs/DeveloperGuide.md

     - **Proposed enhancement**: Show a small, separate Pinned header that is populated from the full model (not the filtered results), so pinned items are always visible.
     - **Benefits**: Faster access to favourites during searches.

 5. **Include generated index in `add` success messages**
     - **Problem**: After `add-cgr` / `add-snr`, the success message shows the person’s details but not the system-assigned index.
 Users must run find or scroll to discover the index before running index-based commands (`delete`, `edit`, `assign`, `unassign`).
     - **Change**: Append the newly generated index to the success message returned by the add commands.
     - **Why**: Removes an unnecessary lookup step, speeds up follow-up actions, and reduces user error.
     - **Scope / Impact**: Update message formatting only; storage format and ID generation remain unchanged.

+6. **Allow clearing optional fields for caregivers via `edit` (e.g., `a/` to remove address)**
+    - **Problem**: Caregiver address is optional at creation, but once set it cannot be cleared.
+Running `edit c/<ID> a/` is rejected because Address currently requires a non-empty value.
+This is inconsistent with the optional nature of the caregiver’s address and forces users to invent placeholders.
+    - **Change**: Support “clear” semantics for optional caregiver fields when their prefix is provided with an empty value.
+        - `edit c/<ID> a/` → remove caregiver’s address (set to “no address” / null).
+    - **Why**: Matches the data model (optional fields) and reduces friction when information becomes obsolete or sensitive.